Molecular-Biophysics-Database/mbdb-docs/docs/external/grants.md

 ## I can't find my funding information, what should I do?

-Funding information isn't mandatory, so you will still be able to deposit the record even if you are unable to give an affiliation.
+Funding information isn't mandatory, so you will still be able to deposit the record even if you are unable to give information about funding.